EhtishamAli83/EhtishamAli83/README.md

 - 👋 Hi, I’m @EhtishamAli83
-- 👀 I’m interested in webb developing
+- 👀 I’m interested in web developing
 - 🌱 I’m currently learning stvta tachnical collage
 - 💞️ I’m looking to collaborate on my first web site designing
 - 📫 How to reach me your web developing work in low cost